Hair consists of two main components; the hair root and the hair shaft.

 Hair root consists of two sections: the bulb and the follicle.
 Hair follicle is an amazing self-renewing mini organ located below the skin which the hair strand emergers from.
 At the bottom of every hair follicle is a cluster of cells, nourished by blood vessels, called the hair bulb.
 This part of the hair is in charge of creating new hair cells, that causes the hair to emerge from the scalp and grow visibility longer.
 It is also responsible for producing melanin that causes the hair color.

 Your hair shaft or fibre is technically dead tissue that doesn’t contain any alive cells.
 If your hair gets damaged it won’t heal the way your skin does.
-However you may try to repair the damage with appropriate products/treatments and they can be very effective.
+However, you may try to repair the damage with appropriate products/treatments and they can be very effective (see our treatments).

 Let’s take a closer look at the hair fibre.
 Every hair fibre consists of:

 2- Protective cuticle layer